RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

         .rgb_o(rgb_o)
     );

-Optionally, you can write tests for RectPic and the top-level module in the same project before packaging.
+Optionally, you can write tests for *RectPic* and the top-level module in the same project before packaging.
-After all these procedures, you can pack the project into the ip kernel.
-Click Edit packaged IP and complete all steps:
+After all these procedures, you can pack the project into the IP kernel.
+Click *Edit packaged IP* and complete all steps:

 .. figure:: img/PingPong8.png
     :alt: Logo
     :align: center

-Press Re-Package IP.
+Press *Re-Package IP*.

 Writing an IP core to draw a circle in verilog.
 ***********************************************

-Let's create an AXI IP core named CircleImage, we need 3 registers, but I left 4.
+Let's create an AXI IP core named *CircleImage*, we only need 3 registers, but I left 4.

 Drawing a circle is not an easy task for fpga.
-One of the simpler solutions is to use a block of memory and load a circle image into it (Vga_draw lesson), but we will go the simpler way and create an array immediately with a circle drawing.
-Let's create a CircPic.v file:
+One of the simpler solutions is to use a block of memory and load a circle image into it (Vga_draw lesson), but we will go the simpler way and create an array immediately with a circle drawing inside.
+Let's create a *CircPic.v* file:

 .. code-block:: verilog